aswnrhdev/ReactToDo/README.md

 - **Task Management**: Add, delete, and edit tasks seamlessly.
 - **Task Completion**: Mark tasks as completed for better organization.
 - **Task Reordering**: Easily reorder tasks as per your priority.
-- **Dynamic Quotes**: Get inspired with dynamic quotes displayed on the page.
+- **Dynamic Quotes**: Get inspired with dynamic quotes displayed on the page
 - **Persistent Data Storage**: Your tasks persist even after refreshing the page, thanks to localStorage

 ## Live Demo